TobyPDE/FRRN/README.md

 *Full Resolution Residual Networks (FRRNs)* as described in **Tobias Pohlen, Alexander Hermans, Markus Mathias, Bastian Leibe.
 Full Resolution Residual Networks for Semantic Segmentation in Street Scenes. [arXiv:1611.08323](https://arxiv.org/abs/1611.08323)**.

+## Important Updates
+An update that adds support for python 2.7 and python 3.4 will be published at the end of June 2017.
+Furthermore, we will push prebuilt binaries for Chianti in order to simplify the installation of dependencies.

 ## Demo  Video
 [Click here to watch our video](https://www.youtube.com/watch?v=PNzQ4PNZSzc).